irritant/TWSuperColliderExtensions/README.markdown

 #### Instance Methods

 ##### pitchClass
 Returns the instance's pitch class.
-Defaults to `0`.

 ##### setPitchClass(pitchClass: 0)
 Sets the instance's pitch class, limited to integers in the range `0..11`.

 ##### octave
 Returns the instance's octave.
-Defaults to `0`.

 ##### setOctave(octave: 0)
 Sets the instance's octave, limited to integers in the range `0..inf`.